 - (i) submit written critiques of the research papers prior to the relevant class and - (ii) be prepared to discuss and debate alternative views of the theories, research methods and findings advanced in the readings.

-This unit encompasses contemporary accounting research in financial accounting, auditing and corporate governance.
+This unit encompasses contemporary accounting research in various areas of corporate governance.
+The coverage will be necessarily limited.
 The following are topic areas may be included: